Rock and Roll Preacher (Hallelujah I'm on Fire)

 "Rock and Roll Preacher (Hallelujah I'm on Fire)" is a song by the British rock band Slade, released in 1982 as the fourth and final single from their tenth studio album Till Deaf Do Us Part.
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Slade.
-The song was released as a single in Germany only, where it peaked at No. 49.
+The song was released as a single in Germany only, where it peaked at number 49.

 Background

 Following their revival after their performance at the 1980 Reading Festival, Slade signed a deal with RCA Records the following year.
 In November 1981, the band released the album Till Deaf Do Us Part.
 Following the March 1982 release of the third single, "Ruby Red", RCA and the band chose to release "Rock and Roll Preacher (Hallelujah I'm on Fire)" as a single in Germany only.
 For its release as a single, the full album version of the song was cut down to just over three minutes.
 The editing of the song was handled by Lea, Holder and drummer Don Powell.

-The song would reach No. 49 in the German charts.
+The song peaked at number 49 in the German charts.
 Furthermore, the song became the band's regular opener at Slade's concerts.
 It would appear as the opening track of the band's 1982 live album Slade on Stage.